Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: The problem

 The relatively slow progress in improving gate fidelities can be traced back to an incomplete understanding of the sources of error.
 Indeed, characterization and calibration of QPUs to the desired accuracy is impractical and cumbersome, and operating on devices of increasing qubit number requires entangling gates to be fine-tuned for each individual pair to account for slightly varying properties.
 The resulting lack of detailed models makes it harder to identify where efforts must be focused to achieve higher fidelity gates \cite{collodo2020implementation, ganzhorn2020benchmarking}.

-Given that ``all models are wrong, but some are useful'' \cite{box1976science}, we describe a Good Model as follows:\\ \end{minipage} \end{center} For a QPU, a Good Model has to have predictive power for the range of feasible gate-generating pulses and for long sequences of such gates, to a fidelity accuracy on the order of $10^{-5}$.
+Given that ``all models are wrong, but some are useful'' \cite{box1976science}, we describe a Good Model as follows:\\ \end{minipage} \end{center} For a QPU, a Good Model has to have predictive power for the range of feasible gate-generating pulses and for long sequences of such gates, to a fidelity accuracy of the order of $10^{-5}$.
 To the authors' knowledge, no such Good Model for a superconducting QPU has ever been published.

-Since models serve as the basis to derive high-fidelity gates in open-loop optimal control \cite{Glaser2015, Machnes2011, Machnes18, GRAPE, CRAB, Krotov1, DRAG, Schutjens2013}, any inaccuracies of the model will inevitably degrade the experimental accuracy of the resulting gates.
+Since models serve as the basis to derive high-fidelity gates in open-loop optimal control \cite{Glaser2015, Machnes2011, Machnes2018, GRAPE, CRAB, Krotov1, DRAG, Schutjens2013}, any inaccuracies of the model will inevitably degrade the experimental accuracy of the resulting gates.
 This problem is only partially ameliorated by the first-order insensitivity of optimized pulses to model inaccuracies \cite{dorner2005quantum, Egger2013}.
-Methodologies such as Ad-HOC \cite{Egger2014} --- which combines a model-based open-loop optimization with a closed-loop experimental calibration \cite{CRAB, ORBIT} --- address this issue but leave one in an unsatisfactory position as the need for calibration proves the inadequacy of the model: the root causes of the remaining infidelities are unexplained.
+Methodologies such as the adaptive hybrid optimal control (Ad-HOC) protocol \cite{Egger2014} -- which combines a model-based open-loop optimization with a closed-loop experimental calibration \cite{CRAB, ORBIT} -- address this issue but leave one in an unsatisfactory position as the need for calibration proves the inadequacy of the model: the root causes of the remaining infidelities are unexplained.

 Conversely, if a Good Model is known, gates generated by open-loop optimal control will, by definition, work on the experiment, not requiring further closed-loop calibration.
-This enables the use of complex pulses which would otherwise require time-consuming calibration: A quantum computer that is only ever calibrating itself is useless.
-Such a Good Model would also provide an error budget through a process of exploratory interrogation -- evaluating the potential performance of the system where certain limitations have been removed, i.e. asking ``what if... ?''.
+This enables the use of complex pulses that would otherwise require time-consuming calibration.
+Such a Good Model would also provide an error budget through a process of exploratory interrogation -- evaluating the potential performance of the system where certain limitations have been removed, i.e. asking ``what if ...?''.
 Therefore, extracting a Good Model efficiently and in a highly automated manner is key to improving fidelities and a crucial step of QPU scale-up.